hornos/flock/README.md

 Virtual environments are built in VirtualBox.
 The goal is to keep virtual (test) and production systems as close as possible.
 It is also easy to make CloudStack templates from VirtualBox images.

-Anisble is chosen for the configuration manager since it is dead easy, very intuitive and superior to other alternatives (aka *Leave chefs in the kitchen alone!*).
+Anisble is chosen as configuration manager since it is dead easy, very intuitive and superior to other alternatives (aka *Leave chefs in the kitchen alone!*).

-Currently CloudStack is supported as a cloud backend.
-Mind that the Ansible part is cloud agnostic.
+Currently, CloudStack is supported as a cloud backend.
+The Ansible part is cloud agnostic.

 ## Install for OS X
 Install [Homebrew](http://brew.sh) and [Ansible](http://www.ansibleworks.com/docs/gettingstarted.html) and the following packages. *Do not use ansible development branch!* Optionally, you should install [Cloud Monkey](https://cwiki.apache.org/confluence/display/CLOUDSTACK/CloudStack+cloudmonkey+CLI) to hack Cloudstack.